 When applying for university, you may come across new or unfamiliar terminology.
 This table provides definitions of commonly used terms to help you understand the admissions process.

-From 2018, all Australian higher education providers have implemented a common set of terminology and language for entry requirements and admissions.
+All Australian higher education providers follow a common set of terminology and language for entry requirements and admissions.
 This enables prospective students to compare the admission requirements and processes for all Australian universities in one place, and to make informed decisions on where and how to apply for university based on all the facts.